-Comunitaria has originated a new way to use the digital social currency.
+Comunitaria has originated a new way to use the digital social currency (creating energy communities).
 This project is call “Rooftop that feeds” and his goal is to create local energy communities in disadvantaged neighborhoods by benefiting local commerce and their economy.

 Currently, Comunitaria has a social currency called ILLA circulating in the neighborhood of Los Pajaritos.
 Started with the project “Donation of fresh food from local shops” and consist of distribute the social currency in the form of a digital voucher among the most needy people in the neighborhood, according to the criteria of Caritas.
 The vouchers distributed can only be used to buy fresh food in Comunitaria’s member shops.

 Once it has been proved that the ILLA is accepted in the neighborhood, a further step is taken.
 It wants to take advantage of the multiple uses of the social currency to use it for the benefit of the neighborhood and to favor its local economy.